Sanxkar06/Multi-ai-studio/README.md

 ## 📖 How It Works

-AI Council uses a sophisticated three-phase approach:
+Multi-ai-studio uses a sophisticated three-phase approach:

 ### 1. **Parallel Consultation**
 - Simultaneously queries your configured AI models